 Development and application of advanced analytical methods to support improved decision-making, especially in relation to the operation of complex and uncertain systems.
 These methods draw heavily on mathematics, statistics and computer science and include, for example, modelling, optimisation, forecasting, simulation, data analysis, stochastic processes and computational research.
+Research in this area may incorporate aspects of complexity science.

-Applications include, for instance: manufacturing, service and supply chain operations including the circular economy; healthcare; transportation; telecommunications and networks; policy modelling; environment and energy; resource eficiency; security and defence; revenue management; financial engineering; logistics; and reliability and maintenance.
+Applications include, for instance: manufacturing, service and supply chain operations including the circular economy; healthcare; transportation; telecommunications and networks; policy modelling; environment and energy; resource efficiency; security and defence; revenue management; financial engineering; logistics; and reliability and maintenance.

 This is a new, cross-cutting research area encompassing Mathematical Aspects of Operational Research, Engineering Approaches to Manufacturing Operations and elements of Transportation Operations and Management.
 There are also relevant research areas in Information and Communication Technologies (ICT) which link to this area, especially Artificial Intelligence Technologies.

 This new research area will bring together development of new techniques and methodologies with their application areas, promoting a unified approach and synergistic working across the community.
-We aim to maintain the size of this area as a proportion of the EPSRC portfolio.

 The UK already plays a leading role in advancing a number of core analytical methods (e.g. optimisation and data analytics).
 We aim to build on this by supporting development of the underpinning techniques of Operational Research and promoting their impact by strengthening links between application areas and users.